kazakhdev/test/README.md

-Hello WORLD!
+Good EVENING!
 This text will be save in my next commit